dCache/upgrade-gude-62/UPGRADE92.md

-# The ultimate golden release upgrade guide, 9.2 edition
+# The ultimate golden release upgrade guide

+### Community effort to write an upgrade guide for dCache 9.2

 How to get from dCache 8.2 to dCache 9.2